-- Is an inter-state supply [Section 7 of IGST Act] - (2) Supply of goods imported into the territory of India, till they cross the customs frontiers of India, shall be treated to be a supply of goods in the course of inter-State trade or commerce. - ▶ (4) Supply of services imported into the territory of India shall be treated to be a supply of services in the course of inter-State trade or commerce. - Not an intra-state supply [Proviso to Section 8(1) of the IGST Act] - Provided that the following supply of goods shall not be treated as intra-State supply, namely:- - (ii) goods imported into the territory of India till they cross the customs frontiers of India; or shall be treated to be a supply of goods or services or both in the course of inter-State trade or commerce.
+- Is an inter-state supply [Section 7 of IGST Act] - ▶ (2) Supply of goods imported into the territory of India, till they cross the customs frontiers of India, shall be treated to be a supply of goods in the course of inter-State trade or commerce. - ▶ (4) Supply of services imported into the territory of India shall be treated to be a supply of services in the course of inter-State trade or commerce. - Not an intra-state supply [Proviso to Section 8(1) of the IGST Act] - Provided that the following supply of goods shall not be treated as intra-State supply, namely:- - (ii) goods imported into the territory of India till they cross the customs frontiers of India; or - Referable to Article 286(2) read with 286(1)(b).